Illustration: Moe Suliman

 The pentatonic scale is a five note musical scale found across various cultures and genres.

 While our perhaps better-known seven note major and minor scales mainly originated in Western cultures, the pentatonic scale was first developed by ancient civilizations across the globe that were yet to come into contact with one another – this is a testament to how central the scale is to our visceral experience of tonal music.
-In this blog post, we’ll introduce the major and minor pentatonic scales to those who might be unfamiliar with them, and take a look at how artists spanning genres have used pentatonic scales to create some timeless melodies.
+In this blog post, we’ll introduce the major and minor pentatonic scales to those who might be unfamiliar with them, and take a look at how artists spanning a wide array of genres have used pentatonic scales to create some timeless melodies.

 What is the pentatonic scale?